TeamNAM/Breezy/README.md

 ### Required
 - User can enter their home and work address(es)
-  - User can connect their Google account to retrieve home/work addresses and starred places
 - User can see daily weather conditions at their home and work address on the “Today” screen
 - User can see clothing/item recommendations based on weather (e.g. umbrella, sunglasses, sweater) on the “Today” screen
 - User will get a push notification every morning with summarized details for weather conditions